 Regardless of the circumstances of your case – whether you attempted to drive home after having too much to drink at a holiday party or you believe that you were wrongfully stopped and ticketed – you owe it to yourself to speak with a defense attorney.
 You simply have too much at stake to let the justice system determine the outcome of your case for you.
 An experienced defense attorney will be able to examine your defenses, explain your options, and help you make smart decisions about avoiding unnecessary life-altering consequences due to your DUI arrest.
 Learn more: How We Help Individuals Charged with DUI in Philadelphia.

-Schedule a Free Initial Consultation with Philadelphia DUI Defense Attorney Brian Fishman
+Schedule a Free Initial Consultation with Philadelphia DUI Attorney Brian Fishman

-If you are facing a DUI charge in Philadelphia, contact the Fishman Firm for a free, no-obligation consultation about your defense.
-To schedule an appointment with defense attorney Brian Fishman, call 267-758-2228 or inquire online now.
+If you are facing a DUI charge in Philadelphia, contact our Philadelphia DUI attorney at the Fishman Firm for a free, no-obligation consultation about your defense.
+To schedule an appointment with defense lawyer Brian Fishman, call 267-758-2228 or inquire online now.